Cassandro (film): Production

 In July 2020, Gael García Bernal joined the cast of the film, with Roger Ross Williams set to direct from a screenplay he wrote alongside David Teague, with Amazon Studios in negotiations to distribute.
+They wrote the screenplay over the course of several years.
+Cassandro is Williams' first narrative film.
+He previously told Cassandro's story in his 2016 documentary short The Man Without a Mask.
 In June 2021, Roberta Colindrez and Bad Bunny joined the cast of the film, with Amazon Studios officially set to distribute.
+The studio would later switch it to a Metro-Goldwyn-Mayer film upon release following the formation of Amazon MGM Studios Distribution.

+Music

+The music score is by Marcelo Zarvos.
+The film features songs from the disco era such as "Call Me" by Blondie and "Yes Sir, I Can Boogie" by Baccara.

 Release

-It had its world premiere at the 2023 Sundance Film Festival on January 20, 2023.
-The film is scheduled to be released by Amazon Studios via Prime Video.
+The film had its world premiere at the 2023 Sundance Film Festival on January 20, 2023.
+It also screened at the 50th Telluride Film Festival on September 2, 2023.
+It was released by Amazon MGM Studios in a limited release on September 15, 2023, before streaming via Prime Video on September 22, 2023.

 Reception

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 100% based on 36 reviews, with an average rating of 8.2/10.
-On Metacritic, it has a weighted average score of 81 out of 100 based on 12 critics, indicating "universal acclaim".